 Students are encouraged to leave bags at school if not needed, but if necessary bags can be left in the Museum courtyard, at your own risk.

-The Museum can accommodate one class at a time.
-Depending on what activities your class engages in, we may break the class down into smaller groups.
+The Museum can accommodate two classes at a time.
+Depending on what activities are arranged, we may organise students into smaller groups for rotated activities and tours.

 Yes, the Museum has a Risk Assessment that can be emailed on request.